aimee-mcneil-melville/ToDo-Full-Stack/README.md

 Because of the way the paragraphs are arrays of strings, there isn't currently an intuitive way to provide a `key` for the paragraph we're mapping over.
 If you check the console in your browser's dev tools, you'll see a warning (unless you've already used a creative way to mitigate it).

-For a stretch, use [`browser-string-hasher`](https://www.npmjs.com/package/browser-string-hasher) or [`hash-string`](https://www.npmjs.com/package/hash-string) to create and use a hash of the paragraph's text as the key.
+For a stretch, use [`hash-string`](https://www.npmjs.com/package/hash-string) to create and use a hash of the paragraph's text as the key.